tejas-130704/NN-from-scratch/ReadMe.md

 1. If matrix A is of size m×n and matrix B is n×p, their product will be a matrix of size m×p
 2. The number of columns of Matrix A must match the number of rows of Matrix B.
 3. Therefore, sometimes we have to do Transpose of matrix

+### Why we use Activation Functions?
+Ans: Activation functions are used in neural networks to introduce non-linearity into the model.
+This non-linearity allows the network to learn and represent complex patterns and relationships in the data, which enables it to solve more complex problems.
+Without activation functions, a neural network would essentially be just a linear model, limiting its capability.

+### What is `nnfs` package?
+The nnfs package is used for educational purposes to simplify and illustrate the implementation of neural networks.
+It provides a set of functions and classes that help you build and understand neural networks from scratch, focusing on core concepts and algorithms without relying on high-level libraries like TensorFlow or PyTorch.
+This makes it easier to learn and experiment with the fundamentals of neural networks.

+the "dying neurons" problem, which commonly occurs in neural networks, particularly with activation functions like the ReLU (Rectified Linear Unit).
+When neurons in the network produce a constant zero output, they are said to have "died."
+This can happen when weights are updated in such a way that the input to the ReLU activation becomes negative, causing it to output zero (because ReLU outputs zero for negative inputs).
+Over time, these neurons stop contributing to the learning process.
+To prevent neurons from dying (outputting zeros), we initialize biases to small positive values, use proper weight initialization (like He), or use activations like Leaky ReLU.
+Techniques like batch normalization also help keep neurons active during training.